-The software comes with a dashboard that shows upcoming payroll deadlines, account alerts, and the total paychecks you have created in the current year.
-It also contains quick links to your payroll tax payment summaries and reports.
-You can even e-file federal and state tax forms directly from the dashboard—provided that Basic Service subscribers purchase the applicable electronic filing add-ons.
+The dashboard shows upcoming payroll deadlines, account alerts, and the total paychecks you have created in the current year.
+If you selected its Basic Service, you can e-file federal and state tax forms directly from the dashboard—provided you purchase the applicable electronic filing add-ons.

-To use this service, you need a laser printer (inkjet/thermal printers won’t work) and a blank paper check.
-Once the bank information, company name, and employee name are entered, the system prepares the check image in PDF format, and you can save and print it anytime.
+Aside from a blank paper check, you need a laser printer (inkjet/thermal printers won’t work) to print checks via its system.
+Once you enter the bank information, company name, and employee name, Paycheck Manager prepares the check image in PDF format, and you can save and print it anytime.
 Adobe Acrobat Reader is also needed to view and print the check.

-Paycheck Manager provides real-time updates on employee payroll taxes and tax forms.
+Paycheck Manager offers real-time updates on employee payroll taxes and tax forms.
 The provider even asserts that it can accurately calculate and track federal and state payroll taxes.
 However, if you have employees working in different states, its system can only handle tax reporting for the state where the employer or business is located.

-With its Managed Service option, small businesses get access to online payroll services that include the creation and filing of federal forms 941, 940, W-2, and W-3.
+With its Managed Service option, small businesses get access to online payroll services that include filing of federal forms 941, 940, W-2, and W-3.
 It also comes with automated payments of payroll taxes.
-Note, though, that the electronic tax filings and deposits are available only for California, Florida, Illinois, New York, Pennsylvania, Texas, and Virginia as of this writing.
+However, its electronic tax deposit and filing services are available only for California, Florida, Illinois, New York, Pennsylvania, Texas, and Virginia as of this writing.